hamptonpieryc/website/content/docs/club-rules.md

 their guardianship of under eight years of age.
 Both adult partners are entitled to vote at a General Meeting.

-**4.4.3** Single members, paying the full membership fee, who at the age of election shall have attained the age of eighteen years.
+**4.4.3** Single members, paying the full membership fee, who at the age of joining  have attained the age of eighteen years.
 The member is entitled to vote at a General Meeting.

 **4.4.4** Cadet members are persons under the age of sixteen years who are not covered by family